TheLonelyGhost/blog/content/posts/what-is-a-symbol.md

 - `000111` &rarr; seven
 - `001000` &rarr; eight

 Get the idea?
 If we continue with this pattern, we’ll see that we eventually hit `111111` (sixty-three), but that’s not the last number there exists, is it?
-We need another digit to hold a zero or one and it represents all the way up to one-hundred twenty-seven.
+We need another digit to hold a zero or one, and it represents all the way up to one-hundred twenty-seven.
 Wow, that’s quite a jump, right?
 How does all of this have anything to do with data types?

 ### Datatypes in binary

 A computer has to store a representation of data in memory.
 But wait, didn’t we just cover that a computer thinks in binary?
 Well that’s still true.
 We have to come up with a shorthand for storing things like `1.3` in binary.

 Let’s tear this apart.
 This is a float datatype.
 We have to come up with some shorthand for noting what is before the decimal point and what is after.
-How about we say the first four digits are the number before the decimal point and the last four are the number after.
+How about we say the first four digits are the number before the decimal point, and the last four are the number after.
 We can extend this beyond eight digits later.

 In this case the binary representation of `1.3` might be `00010011`.
 What’s the difference between this and the integer `19`?
 Both are represented by the same binary, right?
 We’ll need to come up with some universal shorthand to note the difference.